gvwilson/sensibleadventures/cloudherd/new.md

 almost have been a meow, and Noxy realized guiltily that he and Thokmay must be at least as hungry as she was.

 "Hello, daffodil," the magician said.
-"Hang on just a---there!"
-He snapped his hand back, yanking another yellow-striped perch out of the stream.
-The hapless fish swung back and forth for a moment, its tail caught in the string noose, before Ulfmaerr managed to grab hold of it and slap its head against the log.
+"Hang on just a---hah!"
+He snapped his hand back to yank another yellow-striped perch out of the stream.
+The hapless fish swung back and forth for a moment, its tail caught in the fishing noose, before Ulfmaerr managed to grab hold of it and slap its head against the log.

-"Dinner?" he asked brightly, scooping up the other fish and joining his companions.
+"Dinner?" he asked brightly, scooping up the other fish and holding them out to his companions.

 "Please and thank you," Thokmay said fervently.
 "But how are we going to cook them?
 I don't imagine the forest likes fire any more than